 Written by Alec Coppel and Samuel Taylor from a book by Pierre Boileau and Thomas Narcejac

-The auteur theory is now all but dead and buried but it certainly can be applied to Alfred Hitchcock.
+The auteur theory is now all but dead and buried but it still applies to Alfred Hitchcock.
 At a certain point he was able to shoot pretty much exactly the movies he wanted.
 While amusing himself with cinematic experiments he also seems to have exposed his personality quirks, consciously or unconsciously.
 Given quite a bit of attention is Hitchcock’s personal fantasy preference for refined blondes that exude decorum in public but (he wished) turn into sex maniacs in private.
 Vertigo mixes up Hitchcock’s personal feelings about love and death and the nature of romantic obsession in a way that’s both universal and profound.
 It focuses so singularly on an erotic fixation that normal narrative concerns (logic, realism) only get in the way.
 One either is or isn’t the kind of viewer that can get lost in amour fou, who can embrace things like Portrait of Jennie or Shanghai Express on the basis of romantic faith alone.

 Instead of exploring a technical gimmick, this time out Hitchcock decided to delve into a dark tale of erotic obsession.
 Vertigo came out when the majority of screen relationships were completely conventional.
 James Stewart’s Scotty Ferguson falls in love with the fantasy incarnated by Kim Novak’s mysterious siren Madeleine Ulster.
 His love isn’t really mutual but instead becomes a self-generated obsession.
-He’s so crazy about Madeleine that he tries to ‘recreate’ her by bullying another woman, a relationship that soon boils down to the argument, ‘If you loved me, you’d do this for me…’
+He’s so crazy about Madeleine that he tries to ‘recreate’ her by bullying another woman, a relationship that boils down to the argument, ‘If you loved me, you’d do this for me…’

 Vertigo understands how men can prefer exotic illusion to reality, or even a normal relationship.
 Poor Barbara Bel Geddes‘ Midge can’t compete — when she tries to puncture Scotty’s mania he drops her flat.
 Falling in love with an alluring illusion is not like loving a breathing person: Scotty is kind of a necrophile.
 He knows how sick he is and doesn’t care … he’s on a personal journey to wherever the mania takes him.